Accessibility Statement for Exploring religion: places, practices, texts and experiences (A227)

 Working with others

 You will be required to work with other students.
 This includes looking at, and commenting on, others work, reflecting on others comments on your work, and/or working together with fellow learners on a project/task.
+Alternative means of assessment have been prepared to enable students with disabilities and those in secure environments to successfully meet the learning aims if necessary.

 Exploring religions (A227) introduces you to the use of an online studio for the posting of images and sound files to share with your tutor and tutor group.
 Advice on accessing the studio and/or alternative means of assessment have been prepared to enable students with disabilities to successfully meet the learning aims if necessary.